sudo-vaibhav/rozgar/README.md

 Rozgar is a humble app that aims to bring employment to the poorest of the poor of our country who don't have Whatsapp or Linkedin to search for jobs.

-link to the NodeJS backend for this app : https://github.com/sudo-vaibhav/apptitude
 # The Problems This Solves
 ## For  Workers
 <br>